Continuous Generative Neural Networks: A Wavelet-Based Architecture in Function Spaces: Introduction

 In this work (Section~\ref{sec:arch}), we introduce a family of continuous generative neural networks (CGNNs), mapping a finite-dimensional space into an infinite-dimensional function space.
 Inspired by the architecture of deep convolutional GANs (DCGANs) \cite{DCGAN}, CGNNs are obtained by composing an affine map with several (continuous) convolutional layers with nonlinear activation functions.
 The convolutional layers are constructed as maps between the subspaces of a multi-resolution analysis (MRA) at different scales, and naturally generalize discrete convolutions.
 In our continuous setting, the scale parameter plays the role of the resolution of the signal/image.
-We note that wavelet analysis has played a major role in the design of deep learning architectures in the last decade \cite{M12,Mallat_scattering_network,anden2014deep, Deep_Haar_scattering, GNscattering}.
+We note that wavelet analysis has been used in the design of deep learning architectures in the last decade \cite{M12,Mallat_scattering_network,anden2014deep, Deep_Haar_scattering, GNscattering}.

 The main result of this paper (Section~\ref{sec:injectivity}) is a set of sufficient conditions that the parameters of a CGNN must satisfy in order to guarantee global injectivity of the network.
 This result is far from trivial because in each convolutional layer the number of channels is reduced, and this has to be compensated by the higher scale in the MRA.
 Generative models that are not injective are of no use in solving inverse problems or inference problems, or at least it is difficult to study their performance from the theoretical point of view.
-Furthermore, injective generators are needed, in principle, whenever they are used as decoders in an autoencoder.
 In the discrete settings, some families of injective networks have been already thoroughly characterized \cite{ IRN,Layerwise_inversion,injective_relu, iUnets, Trumpets, Universal_Joint_approximation,hagemann-neumayer-2021,hagemann2021stochastic}.
 Note that normalizing flows are injective by construction, yet they are maps between spaces of the same (generally large) dimension, a feature that does not necessarily help with our desired applications.